Effective Supplier Engagement

-- Lack of Partnership: For most American companies, the relationship with key suppliers is somewhat adversarial.
-Suppliers are meant to provide service whereas the companies are clients who pay for the service.
-There is a mentality that suppliers are subservient to the needs of the corporation.
-They lack a partnership approach to focus jointly on the same goal.
+- Lack of Partnership: For most American companies, the relationship with suppliers is somewhat adversarial.
+Providers are supposed to give service whereas the firms are clients who pay for them.
+There’s a mindset that suppliers are subservient to the needs of their corporation.
+They lack a partnership approach and a collective focus collectively on the same goal.
 Imagine having a similar relationship with your significant other, how long will that relationship last.

-- Lack of expectation setting: Most companies lack a good way of setting expectations with suppliers.
-The concept of Service Level Agreements (SLAs) is not widely used.
-When SLAs are used, they don’t tie back to the goals i.e. they focus on tasks performed by supplier instead of business objectives a company is interested in achieving.
-For example, most Janitorial contracts have SLAs that define the frequency of cleaning and not how the customer perceives cleanliness.
-If a Janitorial firm cleans at a frequency agreed in a contract but it does not achieve the right level of cleanliness as perceived by customers, then SLAs are not tying back to the goal of cleanliness.
+- Insufficient expectation setting: Most businesses lack a good way of setting expectations with providers.
+The idea of Service Level Agreements (SLAs) is not widely used.
+When SLAs are used, they do not tie back to the business goals, i.e., they concentrate on jobs performed by supplier instead of business objectives a business is interested in attaining.
+For example, most Janitorial contracts have SLAs that specify the frequency of cleaning and not the way the customer perceives cleanliness.
+If a Janitorial company cleans at a rate agreed in the However it doesn’t achieve the cleanliness as perceived by customers, then SLAs aren’t linking back to the objective of cleanliness.

-- Emphasis on cost vs. service: In companies where Supplier Relationship Management programs are implemented, we found overwhelming focus is on cost and not on service.
-It seems the role played by business organizations in setting up these programs is minimal, mostly being designed by Procurement organizations.
-It may be easy to measure cost, but it does not assure that suppliers are providing the right service as desired by business organizations.
-You know the old saying, what gets measured gets delivered.
-There is a need to review the supplier metrics to ensure suppliers are focused on the right areas.
+- Emphasis on price vs. service: In companies where supplier relationship management programs are employed, we found overwhelming focus is on price and not on service.
+It seems the role played by business organizations in setting up these programs is minimal, mainly being driven by procurement organizations.
+It may be easy to measure price, but it doesn’t assure that suppliers are providing the right service as desired by the business organizations.
+There is a need to review the supplier metrics to ensure providers are focused on the right areas.

-- Limited supplier feedback and communication: Typically, most discussions with suppliers focus on providing them with feedback on their performance and the areas they could improve.
-We all know companies in collaboration with suppliers can also do things at their end that can help improve the overall results.
-To our surprise, many managers who are involved in the supplier discussions do not actively ask suppliers for feedback and suppliers are reluctant to provide the information for fear of alienating clients.
-It’s a missed opportunity for collaboration and partnership that could be easily harnessed.
+- Limited supplier feedback and communication: Generally, most discussions with suppliers concentrate on providing them with feedback on their performance and the areas they can improve.
+We all know companies can also do things at their end that can help improve the overall outcomes.
+To our surprise, many managers who take part in the supplier discussions don’t knowingly ask suppliers for feedback and providers are hesitant to provide the information for fear of alienating clients.
+It’s a missed opportunity for cooperation and partnership that might be readily exploited.

-- Emphasis on penalty vs. incentive: It’s well known that positive enforcement works better than negative enforcement.
-Ask anyone who had to help steer their children in the right direction.
-So, why then do we see that most supplier contracts only contain penalties for non-performance and little to no incentives for performing above and beyond expectations?
-It seems the overwhelming view among procurement teams is that suppliers are incented for performance when a company provides them with additional business.
+- Emphasis on punishment vs. incentive: It’s well known that positive enforcement works better than negative enforcement.
+Ask anyone who needed to help steer their kids in the right direction.
+So, why then do we see that most supplier contracts only contain penalties for non-performance and no incentives for doing above and beyond expectations?
+It appears the overwhelming view among procurement teams is that providers are incented for performance when a company provides them with additional business.
 This may be true.
 However, behavioral scientists will tell you that direct incentives work better than indirect incentives.
-These incentives and penalties don’t have to be material, but a token something always helps in recognizing supplier efforts at a regular frequency.
+The incentives and penalties do not have to be material, but a token something always aids in recognizing supplier efforts at a regular frequency.

-- Clearly defined business goals: It’s critically important to think beyond the obvious service or product a supplier is providing and understand the business goals to get better value from supplier engagement.
-For example, one of our financial services clients provides free bus service to its employees to transport them from New York to client’s offices in Connecticut.
-The business goal, in this case, is more than just providing safe transportation to the employee.
-It is to incent employees to make the trip every day, so it’s a both recruitment and retention tool.
-Also, it ensures that employees are productive while traveling, a trip that takes an hour or two each way.
-A transportation provider will have to be able to address these higher level needs in addition to providing safe bus rides.
+- Clearly defined business aims: It is essential to think beyond the product or service a supplier is providing and understand the underlying business goals to get much better value from supplier engagement.
+For instance, one of our financial services customers offers free bus service to its employees to transfer them from New York to their offices in Connecticut.
+The business goal, in this situation, is more than merely providing safe transportation to the employee.
+The company wants its employees to be productive while traveling, a trip that requires an hour or two each way.
+A transportation provider will need to have the ability to address these high-level needs in addition to supplying safe bus rides.

-- Tie SLAs / KPIs to business goals: There is usually confusion between Service Level Agreements (SLAs) and Key Performance Indicators (KPIs).
-The way I like to explain the concept is that SLAs are a simple way of translating your needs to someone and KPIs are metrics that help you measure how well these needs are being met.
-For example: in order to provide great transportation service to the financial services client, an SLA for the transportation provider will be to provide drivers that are excellent in customer service in addition to safe driving.
-Drivers are the first and last person to engage with employees every day.
-To measure how well transportation provider is doing in this respect, KPIs may include employee feedback on driver conduct, how well they kept the employees informed during the trip, their helpfulness, These metrics are in addition to driver’s driving and accident records.
+- Tie SLAs / KPIs to company goals: There’s usually confusion between Service Level Agreements (SLAs) and Key Performance Indicators (KPIs).
+For instance: to provide excellent transportation service to the financial services client, an SLA for the transportation provider is going to be drivers that are exceptional in customer service along with the safe driving record.
+Drivers are the first and last person to interact with employees daily.
+To measure how well transportation provider is doing in this respect, KPIs might incorporate worker feedback on driver behavior, how well they kept the employees informed during the drive, their helpfulness and others.
+These metrics will be in addition to driver’s driving and accident records.

-- Provide both incentives and penalties: Link incentive and penalties to the KPIs upper and lower limits.
-It will help you recognize both what supplier should improve and what they are doing well.
-Providing small monetary benefits/pain ensures attention from the leadership of both company and supplier on these metrics.
-However, it’s critical that these incentives and metrics are not material as there is a risk of taking supplier focus away from the work at hand.
-Also, I like to provide incentives for a softer measure such as customer service /feedback and penalties to harder measure (such as timeliness, quality,) that are more in supplier control.
-For example: In Pharma world, particulate contamination (microscopic dirt) is becoming a real issue for medical devices companies as they tend to get the drug products, and there is additional scrutiny from FDA.
-This contamination is difficult to control due to its very nature.
-In a situation like this, Pharma companies can consider providing incentives to medical devices companies to reduce particulate contamination (not completely under their control) whereas penalties around product performance / dimensional accuracy, etc.
+- Provide both incentives and penalties: Link penalties and incentive to the KPIs upper and lower limits.
+Providing small financial benefits/pain guarantees focus from the leadership of both companies on these metrics.
+But it is critical that these penalties and incentives aren’t material since there’s a risk of diverting supplier attention away from the job at hand.
+Also, I like to provide incentives to softer measure like customer support/feedback and penalties to hard measures (such as timeliness, quality,) which are in supplier’s control.
+For example: In Pharma, particulate contamination (microscopic dirt) is now becoming a real problem for medical devices companies.
+This type of contamination is hard to control.
+In a situation like this, Pharma companies can consider providing incentives for medical devices firms to decrease particulate contamination (not completely under their control) whereas penalties around product performance / dimensional accuracy, etc.

-- Use fact/data based performance measurement instead of perception: Opinions are easy to get whereas facts are difficult to collect.
-An engagement works better if it’s based on data and facts and not swayed by subjective perceptions.
-Facts/data allow suppliers to focus on tasks and having productive discussions without emotions.
-Also, it’s easy to plot trends whether performance is improving or not.
-I sometimes get pushback for focus on facts because managers feel that not everything can be captured with data.
-This may be true, however, thinking through the right KPIs can help in devising good methods for data capture.
-It could be surveys, feedback on performance from key stakeholders during certain milestones, It helps to be transparent with suppliers on when and how data will be captured so there is no supplier concern on how their performance will be measured.
+- Use fact/data for performance measurement: Opinions are easy to get whereas facts are difficult to collect.
+An engagement works better if it’s based on facts and data rather than swayed by subjective perceptions.
+Facts/data enable providers to concentrate on tasks and having productive discussions without emotions.
+I occasionally get pushback for focus on facts as managers believe not everything could be captured with data.
+This could be accurate, nevertheless, developing the right KPIs will help in devising proper methods for information capture.
+The facts could be collected via surveys, feedback on performance from key It helps to be transparent with providers on when and how data will be captured so there’s no concern on how their performance will be measured.

-- Be open to two way feedback: Though the focus of the supplier engagement is to ensure supplier is providing the right level of service, it always helps to be open to ideas / feedback from suppliers.
-I have received excellent ideas from suppliers on improvements.
-They are closer to the work, and they have experience doing similar work for other companies.
-Missing out on opportunities to get supplier feedback is just plain unwise.
+- Be open to two-way feedback: Though the focus of the supplier engagement is to ensure supplier is providing the agreed level of support, it always helps to be open to feedback from providers.
+I’ve received outstanding ideas from suppliers on improvements.
+Missing out on chances to acquire supplier feedback is plain unwise.

-- Establish regular cadence: Setting up a regular cadence to measure and communicate supplier performance is always good.
-This avoids surprises and allows for the timely fixing of any issues.
-The biggest benefit is that suppliers understand that someone is reviewing their performance and publishing it to their stakeholders.
+- Establish regular cadence: Establishing a regular cadence to measure and communicate supplier performance is good.
+This avoids surprises and allows for the timely repairing of any difficulties.
+The most significant advantage is that providers realize that somebody is reviewing their performance and publishing it to stakeholders.
 This is the best way to hold suppliers and internal organizations accountable.